AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 #### What this function does:

-1. **Displays Loading Toast:** Shows a notification indicating the creation process of the NFT on the MainChain.
+1. **Displays Loading Toast:** Shows a notification indicating the creation process of the NFT on the mainchain.

-2. **Prepares Parameters:** Constructs input parameters for creating the NFT, including token details and issuer information.
+2. **Prepares Parameters:** Constructs input parameters for creating the NFT, including token details and the issuer's information.

-3. **Calls Smart Contract:** Sends a request to the MainChain smart contract to create the NFT using the prepared parameters.
+3. **Calls Smart Contract:** Sends a request to the mainchain smart contract to create the NFT using the prepared parameters.

 4. **Handles Success:** Updates the notification to show successful NFT creation.